An Introduction to Roman Britain (AD 43–C.410)

 The advance resumed in AD 70 with the conquest of Wales and the north.
 The governor Agricola (AD 77–83) even succeeded in defeating the Scottish tribes at the Battle of Mons Graupius in AD 83.

 Immediately after this victory, though, troops were pulled out of Britain to deal with invasions on the Danube frontier.
-Consequently the far north could not be held and the army gradually fell back to the Tyne–Solway isthmus.
+As a result, the far north could not be held, and the army gradually fell back to the Tyne–Solway isthmus.
 It was here that the emperor Hadrian, visiting Britain in AD 122, ordered the building of his famous wall.

 The emperor Antoninus Pius tried to reoccupy Scotland and built the short-lived Antonine Wall (AD 140–60).
 He was ultimately unsuccessful, however, and Hadrian’s Wall became the northern frontier of the province once more.